zeroluck/docs/sources/admin-guide/configuration/index.md

 * _Description:_ This feature is yet to be tested for any change in the IdP.

-* _Login Page Message:_ The login page now uses oxAuth Web UI and the changes made in this field will not affect the IdP.
+* _Login Page Message:_ The login page now uses oxAuth Web UI.
+The changes made in this field will not affect the IdP.

-* _Welcome Title Text:_ The Gluu Server Administrator can add custom welcome text tile with this feature.
+* _Welcome Title Text:_ With this feature, the Gluu Server Administrator can add custom welcome text here.

 ![Welcome Title Text](https://raw.githubusercontent.com/GluuFederation/docs/master/sources/img/oxTrust/admin_config_config_welcome.png)